| |

 Balance Black with a Lighter Color

+When you ponder on how to wear black in the summer, you might be assuming it has to be head-to-toe—but that's not the case at all!
 My favorite color pairing for summer is black with tan.
-Pair a black sundress with tan or nude-to-you sandals, a tan straw hat or bag, tan or light brown leather belt or purse.
+Pair a black sundress with tan or nude-to-you sandals, a tan straw hat or bag, or a tan or light brown leather belt or purse.
 Tan is a summer color, and it lightens the feeling of black while still keeping the look polished.

-I recommend with a black and white outfit to try to have the white be the primary color (white pants with a black tank, white skirt with a black blouse).
+I recommend that when styling a black and white outfit, try to have the white be the primary color (white pants with a black tank, white skirt with a black blouse).
 If the primary color is black, choose a summer fabric (cotton, linen, eyelet) and be sure the shoes are summery (open toe, sandal, etc.) so the look is seasonally appropriate.
+If you need help styling white, check out my post, “How to Wear White After Labor Day and Look Stylish.”

 Keep Black on Top